-Window Purpose

-Execution and Console The Simulation window provides the main interface for starting, stopping stepping your Simulation.
-During execution it displays output relating to currently executing step and other important information.
-See the Run M Simulation topic for more information on the toolbar commands. the
+Window Purpose Execution and Console The Simulation window provides the main interface for starting, stopping and stepping your Simulation.
+During execution it displays output relating to the currently executing step and other important information.
+See the Run Model Simulation topic for more information on the toolbar commands.
 Note the text entry box just underneath the toolbar.
-This is the Console in here you can type simple javascript commands such as: this.count = 4; to dynamically change a Simulation variable named "count" to 4.
-In this way dynamically influence simulation at run-time.)
+This is the Console input area - here you can type simple javascript commands such as: this.count = 4; to dynamically change a Simulation variable named "count" to 4.
+In this way you can dynamically influence simulation at run-time.
+Simulation □ × ▷ □□ [] □ □ Interpreted → Tools → 50 ↓ [02434152]Configuration: mode: Interpreted simulation, platform: UML Basic[02434153]Preparing Simulation Data[02443108]Loading Machine[02443209]Simulation Started[02443212]Process Order[02443738]Process Order.ActivityInitial[02444264]Process Order.Receive Order[02444787]Process Order.Decision Breakpoints & Events Window The Simulation process also makes use of the 'Simulation Breakpoints' tab of the Breakpoints & Markers window ('Simulate > Dynamic Simulation > Breakpoints').
+Here you set execution breakpoints on specific elements and messages in a Simulation.
+See the Simulation Breakpoints topic for more details.

-Simulation ×

-▶ □□ □□ □□ □ 50 💠

-[25837349] Configuration: mode: Interpreted, platform: UML Basic

-[25837350] Preparing Simulation Data [25838969] Loading Machine

-[25839065] Simulation Started

-[25839067] Pedestrian Crossing

-[25839583] Pedestrian Crossing Initial Node

-[25840129] Pedestrian Crossing.Setup

-[25840673] Pedestrian Crossing.VehiclesGreen +